Biathlon: What is it and how do you bet on it

 The winner of the race.
 This position has an obvious name and offers to guess which of the participants will finish first in the race.
-Given that there are usually no clear favorites in the sport, the odds on the main favorite of the race are rarely lower than 2.5.
+Given that there are usually no clear favourites in the sport, the odds on the main favourite of the race are rarely lower than 2.5.
 Given the large number of candidates who could win, the margin is usually very solid.

 Who is going to finish top three?
-Everything that concerns the winner of the race, also concerns this position, which proposes to guess which of the riders will stand on the podium after the races.
-Here, odds on favorites will often fall below the mark of 1.4.
+Everything that concerns the winner of the race also concerns this position, which proposes to guess which of the riders will stand on the podium after the races.
+Here, odds on favourites will often fall below the mark of 1.4.

 Who is higher?
 This position is traditionally the most popular among biathlon betting enthusiasts.
 It is not offered by all bookmakers, but all offices, more or less qualitatively offering bets on winter sports, will represent these positions.
 At the World Championship Races, you can find up to 30 comparisons, in each of which you can predict which rider out of each pair will finish higher than the other.
 This type of bet is also distinguished by a solid margin.

 Who is going to make more mistakes?
 This position is found much less often in bookmakers’ lines and is therefore in much higher demand.
 Most often, the upper limits of bets on this event are extremely small, and thus the for big players betting on the number of misses will not be interesting.
 For everyone else, it is a great chance to get a solid dose of adrenaline and add “peppers” to the viewing race.